- Site Map

-Red Chris and the Tahltan Nation signed an Impact, Benefit and Co-Management Agreement (IBCA) in July 2015.
-The IBCA provides the basis for a life-of-mine partnership covering revenue sharing, education, training, employment and contracting opportunities, capacity support and provisions for communication and interaction on social and environmental matters.
-A Project Advisory Committee (PAC) oversees implementation of the IBCA, and is engaged in strengthening relations with the Tahltan Nation through cooperative management procedures, employment, contracting, sponsorship and community support activities.
-As part of the initiatives under the IBCA, an HR inventory database with an Essential Skills component is being developed for the Tahltan membership that will help identify candidates for work at the mine based on the projected workforce requirements and facilitate the development of the training plan.
+In July 2015, Red Chris and the Tahltan Nation signed an Impact, Benefit and Co-Management Agreement (IBCA).
+In August 2019, when Newcrest Mining Limited became 70% owner of Red Chris, and operator of the mine, Red Chris and the Tahltan Nation signed an updated IBCA.
+The IBCA provides the basis for a life-of-mine partnership covering royalties, education, training, employment and contracting opportunities, capacity support and provisions for communication, and interaction on social and environmental matters.
+The Project Advisory Committee will continue to oversee implementation of the IBCA, and will continue to engage in further strengthening relations between Newcrest and the Tahltan Nation through cooperative management procedures, employment, contracting, sponsorship and community support activities.

-Mount Polley signed a Participation Agreement with the Williams Lake Indian Band (T’exelc First Nation) in December 2011 and the Soda Creek Indian Band (Xatśūll First Nation) in May 2012.
-These agreements were the first in the Province between First Nations and a pre-existing operating mine in British Columbia, and resulted in a high level of engagement and communication with the leadership and members of the Xatśūll and T’exelc First Nation communities.
-The strength of these relationships provided a critical foundation for communications and cooperation following the 2014 Mount Polley tailings dam failure.
-Meetings are regularly held with First Nations to ensure consultation for ongoing development and future plans for the mine.
-Revised Participation Agreements were signed with the Williams Lake Indian Band in August 2016, and with the Soda Creek Indian Band in April 2017.
+Mount Polley signed a Participation Agreement with the T’exelc First Nation (Williams Lake First Nation) in December 2011 and with the Xatśūll First Nation (Soda Creek Indian Band) in May 2012.
+These agreements were the first in the Province between First Nations and a pre-existing operating mine in British Columbia, and resulted in a high level of engagement and communication with the leadership and members of the T’exelc and Xatśūll First Nation communities.
+The strength of these relationships provided a critical foundation for communications and cooperation following the 2014 Mount Polley tailings dam foundation failure.
+Meetings are regularly held with First Nations for consultation for ongoing development and future plans for the mine.
+Mount Polley signed Revised Participation Agreements with the T’exelc First Nation in August 2016, and with the Xatśūll First Nation in April 2017.

-Our objective is to manage and protect the air, water, land, vegetation, wildlife, and heritage resources of the land on which the mine is currently active, in order to support returning land use objectives after mine closure.
+Our objective is to manage and protect the air, water, land, vegetation, wildlife, and heritage resources of the land, on which our mines are active, to support returning land use objectives following closure of the mine.